It is easy to feel as if we are alone when trials and tribulations come, but the battle is not ours. The battle belongs to the Lord!

-When these trials come, we often turn our faces to the Lord, but sometimes, it can feel as if He does not hear us, or even see us… that He is off somewhere, leaving us to fight our battles alone.
+When such trials come, we often turn our faces to the Lord, but sometimes it can feel as if He does not hear us, or even see us—that He is off somewhere, leaving us to fight our battles alone.
 Yet, that is far from the truth.
 He is ALWAYS there, ready to fight our battles IF we will let Him…

 In the Word there are many instances where God fought the battles of those who followed after Him.
-Of imperfect men and women that He favored, fighting their battles for them.
-Fighting battles as he still does for us today, as each battle belongs to the Lord!
+Of imperfect men and women He favored, fighting their battles for them.
+Fighting battles as He still does for us today, as each battle belongs to the Lord!

-There are times when God will come in with a company of angels to turn the tide of the battle, but there are many times when God comes in with His gentle love—or even a single angel—to speak into our lives or protect us from harm.
+There are times when God will come in with a company of angels to turn the tide of the battle, but there are many times when God comes in with His gentle love to speak into our lives or protect us from harm.

-The book of Daniel has many physical encounters of angels protecting God’s people from harm…
+The book of Daniel describes several physical encounters with angels protecting God’s people from harm…

 Daniel and many others from Judah were taken captive by the Babylonians not long before the 586 BC capture of Judah and the destruction of the First Temple.
 There, in Babylon, it was common for the king to enact laws regarding worship… when, where and who could or could not be worshipped.
 Because of these laws, those of God’s people who refused to pray to other gods—praying to their God alone—were often found out by those around them and exposed to the king, forcing dire action.
 No law put into being by the king could be revoked—even by the king.

-In these times of trials there were two events that most of us are well familiar with.
-One being the incident with Daniel’s friends—Shadrach, Meshach, and Abed-Nego—who refused to bow to false gods, and the other incident, of course, being Daniel cast into the lions’ den.
-In both these instances the Lord sent to His followers a single angel to guard and protect them, aweing the kings of Babylon and proving that God is Lord!
+In these times of trials there were two events that most of us are familiar with.
+One being the incident with Daniel’s friends—Shadrach, Meshach, and Abed-Nego—who refused to bow to false gods.
+The other, Daniel being cast into the lions’ den.
+In both these instances, the Lord sent to His followers a single angel to guard and protect them, aweing the kings of Babylon and proving that God is Lord!